 At the Cupboard, we see the full food cycle many times over: We compost all our spoiled produce at the pantry, it turns into organic soil, which is then worked into vegetable gardens to help re-grow healthy food for all of us.
-Giving patrons and community members the knowledge, skills, and materials to start their own at-home vegetable gardens through our Garden Education Program promotes long-term community and family self-sufficiency.
-MHC not only distributes food, we also offer vegetable plants and seeds to patrons interested in home gardening.
+Giving patrons and community members the knowledge, skills, and materials to start their own at-home vegetable gardens through our Garden and Youth Education Program promotes long-term community and family self-sufficiency.
+MHC not only distributes food and education, we also offer vegetable plants, seeds and even tools to patrons interested in home gardening.

 Directions to MHC’s Community Gardens

 Directions to Butler Park Garden (1020 W 9th St):